'Easier to move a mountain': China vows new military drills amid India dispute

 Story highlights

-- Border tensions have been ongoing for weeks, show no sign of deescalating
+- Border tensions have been ongoing for weeks, show no sign of de-escalating

 - Comments come amid increasing Chinese military activity throughout Asia